What Does It Cost to Move to Panama?

 Buying a car could cost an additional $5,000 to $20,000, depending on the car you select.
 Full coverage insurance for a $20,000 car will cost about $600 a year, but you can opt to pay monthly.

-If you have not made a trip to Panama to pick out a rental before your move, it is advised to stay in an airbnb or hotel for a few weeks to visit a rental before signing a lease.
+If you have not made a trip to Panama to pick out a rental before your move, it is advised to stay in an Airbnb or hotel for a few weeks to visit a rental before signing a lease.
+That’s an extra expense.
 You should never rent a property without seeing it first.

 If you get any visa other than a Pensionado Visa, you can add $100,000 – $200,000 or more to your cost to move to Panama.
 Unfortunately, any Visa besides the Pensionado Visa will require $200,000 in real estate, a deposit into a Panama 3-year bank CD, or a business in Panama.
 A reforestation visa requires about $100,000 investment in five hectares of teak or products that qualify for the reforestation visa.

-If you pick the wrong immigration attorney or the wrong real estate company, it would substantially increase your costs.
-Some lawyers and real estate companies pad the price… a lot!
-We have reliable recommendations in our Complete Panama Relocation Guide.
+If you pick the wrong immigration attorney or the wrong real estate company, your costs will substantially increase.
+Some lawyers and real estate companies pad the price a lot!
+The Online Panama Relocation Guide has reliable and affordable recommendations.

-If you don’t have pets, you can remove that expense from the chart above.
+If you do not have pets, you can remove that expense from the chart above.
 But if you have more than one pet or a large pet that needs to go in cargo, the expense could be substantially more than $600.
 The $600 is the estimate for vet visits to get shots, an international health certificate, authentications, pet airfare for in-cabin, and help to get your pet into Panama.
-If your pet is too large to fit in the cargo of a commercial plane, you may need to get a charter flight, which could add $10,000 to $25,000 to the upfront costs.
-See the chart below for the maximum sizes for pet crates in cargo and the costs.
+If your pet is too large to fit in the cargo of a commercial plane, you may need to get a charter flight, which could add $7,000 to $25,000 to the upfront costs.
+See the chart below for the maximum sizes for Copa Airlines fees for various pet crate sizes.

-In the first month you move to Panama, you’ll be more likely to eat out more often to try different restaurants, so I added in $200 for eating out expenses.
+In the first month of your move to Panama, you’ll likely eat out more often to try different restaurants, so I added $200 or more for eating-out expenses.

 THINGS YOU CAN DO TO REDUCE YOUR COSTS TO MOVE TO PANAMA